Reparative Genealogy Institute

 An American Life in Slavery, Law and Kinship — Volume I

 Jaunty Stevens Underwood was a woman enslaved in antebellum America whose life intersected with law, kinship, and survival in ways that defy the silence of the archive.
-This book traces her life and the lives of her descendants — including her son Reuben Underwood, born 6 March 1836 — through court records, deeds, freedmen’s bureau documents, and the evidence left in the margins of history.
+This book traces her life and the lives of her descendants through court records, deeds, freedmen’s bureau documents, and the evidence left in the margins of history.

 Volume I is the first in a multi-volume genealogical biography that demonstrates what reparative genealogy makes possible: not just names and dates, but lives understood in full, restored to the American record.